On the Path to High-temperature Josephson Multi-junction Devices: Progress in HTS Josephson junction fabrication

 Further increasing the helium dose, \cref{fig:HTS400Curves} shows IV curves (a), critical current $I_{c}$, normal resistance $R_{N}$, and their product (characteristic voltage) $I_{c}R_{N}$ (b) of the Josephson junctions fabricated using a dose of $400\text{ ions/nm}$, which are measured at different temperatures from $5$ to $40\text{ K}$.
-At $40\text{ K}$, the critical current value is about $60\ \mu\text{A}$, while the normal resistance is about $2\ \Omega$, that results in the characteristic voltage value $V_{c} \simeq 0.12\text{ mV}$.
+At $40\text{ K}$, the critical current value is about $60\ \mu\text{A}$, which corresponds to a critical current density $4.3\times10^4\text{ A/cm}^2$, while the normal resistance is about $2\ \Omega$, that results in the characteristic voltage value $V_{c} \simeq 0.12\text{ mV}$.
 For the junction written with a dose of $400\text{ ions/nm}$, the normal resistance increases with temperature decreasing in contrast to the junctions written with a dose of $200\text{ ions/nm}$.
 This fact indicates rather insulator-close type of the junction barrier.
 Hence, by simply controlling the helium dose parameter, the barrier characteristic can be regulated gradually, which benefits the following multi-junction device designing.